richapurba/richapurba/README.md

 ### Hello, there. 👋 Nice to have you here.<br/>
-I am a sister, university student ambassador, and a Data Scientist from Indonesia.
+I am a sister, university student, and a Data Scientist from Indonesia.
 Currently looking for a data science opportunity.
 I'm looking to collaborate with great developers where I can test my skills and upgrade it.
-I'm using Mac as my daily driver, but sometimes I use my tablet that connected to a portable keyboard just to code.
+I'm using my tablet that connected to a portable keyboard just to code.
 Also, I'm an ambivert.
 To know more about me, just simply have a talk with me or you can go trought my website down here.<br/><br/>
 [![Website](https://img.shields.io/website?label=richapurba.github.io&style=for-the-badge&url=https%3A%2F%2Frichapurba.github.io)](https://richapurba.github.io)

-📚 I'm currently working towards my BS in Computer Science degree from University of the People<br/>
+📚 I'm currently working towards my BEng in Robotics degree from German International Hochschule in Applied Science<br/>
 💎 I always want to learn something new. 🔬 In fact, I'm a crazy person who always curious about almost everything<br/>
 📖 I really love reading books.
 I have tons of them in my room and read them daily<br/>